 Instead of always throwing on your favourite necklace or pendant with almost every outfit, have a think about the different types and lengths of necklace that will go well with different types of necklines.
 You'll find it will add a lot more interest and style to your wardrobe.

 It's a good idea to have an array of necklace lengths available in your jewellery collection.
 You should also pick up necklace extenders so you can easily vary the lengths of the necklaces and pendants you love to wear.

-Luckily we have a necklace length and style guide with a handy chart to help you work it all out.
+Luckily we have a necklace lengths and style guide with a handy chart to help you work it all out.
 You're welcome!

 12. Failing to determine your ring size before shopping

-Check out our ring size and measuring guide for lots of tips.
-The most important tip of all is to invest in a ring sizer before you purchase or even visit a jeweller to get an accurate size.
+Check out our ring size measuring guide article, along with our ring size conversion chart for lots of tips.
+The most important tip is to invest in a ring sizer before you purchase - or even visit a jeweller in person to get an accurate size.